shunmian/myblog/_posts/-13 Clean Code/2018-10-10-Clean Code Video.md

 5. Difference between class and data structures.
 The former has private instance method and public method; the later have public variable and no public method;
 6. ORM is transform data structure(not object) in DB to data structure (not object) in  momery

+#### V6: TDD

+TDD advantages:

+1. Quality guarantee for refactoring.
+Changed code must pass the exist test

+TDD 3 rules:

+1. Writing no production code except to pass a failing test;

+2. Writing only enough of test to demonstrating a failure;

+3. Writing only enough production code to pass the test.

+Example:

+1. Balling TTD

 ## 2 参考资料 ##